 2022 Sierre-Zinal Men’s Race

 Kenyan-born Mark Kangogo broke the tape first on the men’s side, finishing in 2:27:31.
-The 33-year-old came into the race fresh off a breaking a course record at the last World Cup tour stop in Thyon-Dixence, also in Switzerland, just last weekend, and he just missed turning the same trick at Sierre-Zinal: Jornet’s 2019 mark is just under two minutes faster.
+The 33-year-old came into the race fresh off breaking a course record at the last World Cup tour stop in Thyon-Dixence, also in Switzerland, just last weekend, and he just missed turning the same trick at Sierre-Zinal: Jornet’s 2019 mark is just under two minutes faster.
+[Updated October 13, 2022] Kangogo was later disqualified, as per this statement from Sierre-Zinal.

-Spain’s Andreu Blanes finished a distant second at 2:29:19 but went down heroically: no one came close to matching his pace on the back end of the course as he doggedly gained places.
+Spain’s Andreu Blanes finished second at 2:29:19 [Updated October 13, 2022] but was later awarded the win.
+No one came close to matching his pace on the back end of the course as he doggedly gained places.
 Also remarkably, Sierre-Zinal was only his second World Cup race this season; at Thyon-Dixence, he took fourth.

-And for the first time this year, Kangogo’s countryman Patrick Kipngeno finished somewhere other than first place in a World Cup race.
+And for the first time this year, Kenya’s Patrick Kipngeno finished somewhere other than first place in a World Cup race.
 He’d won all five previous events this season, some resoundingly.
 Kipngeno slated a respectable third place but faded late.
-Kangogo broke free from him after the uphills eased, then Blanes blistered past him on the downhills.
+Kangogo broke free from him after the uphills eased, and then Blanes blistered past him on the downhills.
+[Updated October 13, 2022] Upon Kangogo’s disqualification, Kipngeno was awarded second place.

-Eritrean Petro Mamu nipped Jornet in the finish chute and the pair finished fourth and fifth, just a couple hundredths of a second apart.
+Eritrean Petro Mamu nipped Jornet in the finish chute and the pair finished just a couple hundredths of a second apart.

 - Andreu Blanes (Spain) — 2:29:19